 Another common myth is that detox is only necessary for people with severe or long-term addiction issues.
 However, detox can be beneficial for anyone who is dependent on alcohol or drugs, even if their addiction isn’t considered “severe.”

-Even individuals who have been using substances for a relatively short time can experience withdrawal symptoms that may be uncomfortable or unsafe to manage on their own.
-A medically supervised detox program ensures that individuals of all levels of addiction are properly supported as they begin their recovery journey.
+Even short-term substance users can experience withdrawal symptoms that may be uncomfortable or unsafe to manage on their own.
+A medically supervised detox program properly supports all levels of addiction.

 Myth #6: Detox is Expensive and Not Covered by Insurance